 For each dimension, it computes the Cramer’s V test statistic.
 In the following example, consider a contingency table with page views by countries over two time periods:

 In Table 1, Cramer’s V can be used to measure the association between the page views by countries for period 1 (e.g. historical) and period 2 (e.g. the day the anomaly occurred).
 A low value for Cramer’s V implies a low level of association.
 Cramer’s V ranges from 0 (no association) to 1 (complete association).
 The Cramer’s V statistic can be computed:

-For each dimension item, Person’s Residual (PR) is used to measure the association between the anomalous metric and each dimension item.
+For each dimension item, Pearson’s Residual (PR) is used to measure the association between the anomalous metric and each dimension item.
 PR follows a standard normal distribution, which allows the algorithm to compare the PRs of two random variables even if the deviations are not comparable.
 In practice, the error is not known and is estimated using finite sample correction.